 SELECT

-avg(duration_nano) / 1000_000 as duration_ms
+avg(duration_nano) / 1000000 as duration_ms

-http_method = 'POST' AND
+AND http_method = 'POST'

-resource_fingerprint GLOBAL IN __resource_filter;
+AND resource_fingerprint GLOBAL IN __resource_filter;

 WITH __resource_filter AS (